itsJimothy/Unity-Systems/Documentation~/Audio.md

   - `Music`
 - `SoundManager` handles playing and object pooling of sound effects.
   - `SoundData` is a ScriptableObject that contains the audio clip, mixer group, and settings for a sound effect.
+      - Right-click in the project hierarchy -> Create -> jSystems -> Audio -> SoundData.
   - `SoundManager` plays sound effects using the `CreateSound()` method which returns a `SoundBuilder` object.
 You can chain configuration methods onto to the returned `SoundBuilder` object to configure the sound effect, finishing the chain with a call to `Play()`.
     - These are the currently chainable `SoundBuilder` configuration methods:
       - `WithSoundData(SoundData soundData)`